Our Approach

 Beautiful, Balanced Plant Communities

-We design gardens that support local ecosystems while maintaining a refined appearance.
-Our approach creates lush, layered, and densely planted gardens that thrive with minimal maintenance.
+We design contemporary, ecological plantings that support local ecosystems while maintaining a refined appearance.
+Our approach creates lush, layered, and densely planted gardens that are dynamic, resilient, and thrive with minimal maintenance.

 Ecological landscape design applies the concepts of plant ecology to classic, timeless garden design principles.
 A deep understanding of plant behaviour and competition is essential.
-We carefully consider how different species behave and interact over time both above and below the soil to create balanced, lower-maintenance plant communities.
+We carefully consider how different species behave and interact over time both above and within the soil to create balanced, functional, and abundant plant communities that are allowed and expected to change throughout the years.

-Our focus is on native plants, which we source from trusted local nurseries including our own micro-nursery.
+Our focus is on native and near native plants, which we source from trusted nurseries including our own micro-nursery.
 Perennials, shrubs, trees, grasses, sedges, rushes, and ferns are chosen based on careful analysis of your site conditions and micro-climates, ensuring they will thrive.

-In addition, we consider pleasing combinations of flowers for their colour, shape, and scent as well as plants for their leaf structure, texture, and seasonal colour.
-Plants of various heights create a layered composition that is both elegant and ecologically sound.
+We also consider pleasing combinations of plants for their flower colour, shape, and scent as well as for their leaf structure, texture, seasonal colour, shape, form, and size.
+Plants of various heights are included in each design to create a layered composition that is both elegant and ecologically sound.

 Land Acknowledgement